Skolträdgården School Park Botanical Garden

 The garden has an area of approx. 1.35 hectares and has over 1,000 plant species.
 It is is renowned both as one of the most northerly botanical gardens in the world and for its classical park architecture.

-Norrmalm, or "Skata", is an old working-class wooden house district.
+Norrmalm, or "Skata", is an old working-class wooden house neighbourhood.
 Skata is one of the largest continuous areas of old wooden houses in the country.

 Norrmalm was first planned to be a residential area in 1783, but the city proletariat had their homes there even earlier.
-This protected part of the town has mostly been preserved in its original form and today it is one of the most desirable residential districts in Jakobstad.
+This protected part of the town has mostly been preserved in its original form and is today one of the most desirable residential neighbourhoods in Jakobstad.

 The range of attractions is enriched by interesting special museums, beautiful churches, art galleries and architectural sights.